Skip to main content

 Benchmarking against industry pay and performance data allows you to catch potential flaws in your plans and make changes to improve.
 It also ensures that you are paying reps competitively—which is crucial to retain top performers.

 Your sales territories and quotas must be closely aligned in order to hit your revenue goals.
 In fact, unbalanced territories can wreak havoc across your entire sales organization.
-You already know that sales reps think the grass is greener in somebody else's territory, but do you know if your territories are capturing opportunity equally?
+Sales reps tend to think the grass is greener in somebody else's territory, so be sure your territories are capturing opportunity equally.

-The best way to ensure your territories are balanced is through automated territory planning, such as Xactly Alignstar™.
+The best way to ensure your territories are balanced is through automated territory planning.
 In fact, a recent study with the Sales Management Association found that enterprises using automated technology to map their territories can see up to 30% higher sales quota attainment!

 Let's cut to the chase—easier sales planning and improved quota attainment aren't feasible with manual planning processes.
-Your sales plan—including your capacity plan, quotas, and territory design—are the foundation of your strategy to achieve your annual goals.
-If this plan isn't optimized to drive top performance, you will never see the results you want to.
+Your sales plan—including your capacity plan, quotas, and territory design—is the foundation to achieving your annual goals.
+If this plan isn't optimized through automation to drive top performance, you will never see the results you want to.

 • Reduce planning time up to 25%